-For a Canadian death certificate to be accepted as legitimate internationally, it needs to be apostilled, authenticated, and legalized.
-In certain countries, the procedure is also referred to as Death Certificate Attestation.
+For a Canadian death certificate to be accepted internationally it needs to be apostilled, or formally knows as authentication and legalization.
+In some countries like United Arab Emirate, the process is also referred to as Death Certificate Attestation.

 Authenticating and legalizing a Canadian death certificate, or getting an apostille, is important for a number of reasons, especially when handling overseas affairs.
 You may need to go through this process for the following main reasons: